 I look forward to teaching you and your child.
-Please select the option that works best for you and let me know if you have any questions by emailing me at email@example.com
+Let me know if you have any questions by emailing me at email@example.com

-*We will transition to the once a month class during the summer to accommodate travel and vacation schedules.
+*We transition to a once a month class during the summer to accommodate travel and vacation schedules.

 Participants will receive access to a weekly/monthly Black History Introduction course that counters the banning of Critical Race Theory across the country.